 Why can´t I mix Niacinamide with pure vitamin c?
 Our contraindication for mixing The Ordinary’s Niacinamide 10% + Zinc 1% with 100% Pure L-Ascorbic Acid (LAA) powder is based on dated and current research.
-When Niacinamide is mixed with LAA, it causes a chemical discolouration of the product and may cause facial flushing.
-Although some people have mixed the two products together and have not experienced such effect, that may not be the case for others.
+When Niacinamide is mixed with LAA, it causes a chemical discoloration of the product and may cause facial flushing.
+Although some people have mixed the two products together and have not experienced such effects, that may not be the case for others.
 Hence, we continue to advise no mixing the two products.

 64% of the Deciem Addicts love this product, 59% say they have seen an improvement, 62% had no issues using this and 43% say they will repurchase.
 This product often comes top in any Vitamin C polls as featured below.

 There are 8 Vitamin C products under The Ordinary brand.
 5 Pure Vitamin C and 3 that are derivatives that have no conflicts except for the niacinamide powder.
 If you´re new to skincare, one of the derivatives would be a good option for you.